francielizanon/queue_generator/README.md

 Parameters are given directly into the generate_queues.py file, which upon execution will generate an output file with one queue and its metrics per line.
 The queue is encoded with one letter per job.
 For details, see application_encode.py

-In the while loop at the end of the generate_queues.py file, additional filters may be added to keep only queues that have some potential.

 There is no guarantee the code will always stop and find a solution, specially as we pile up filters and increase the number of generated queues (we might reach a situation where there are not enough possible queues).
 However, that is highly unlikely.

 # How to add new applications